 What are calcinosis circumscripta and calcinosis cutis?

 These two conditions are the result of calcium being deposited within the skin.
-They are usually of minor significance in young dogs and cats, but can indicate serious underlying disease in older pets.
+They are usually of minor significance in young dogs and cats but can indicate serious underlying diseases in older pets.
 These conditions are uncommon in dogs and rare in cats.

 Calcinosis cutis occurs in susceptible pets in areas where local skin damage has occurred.
 Calcinosis cutis has two forms:

-- Dystrophic – occurs when calcium levels in the blood are normal, but calcium salts are deposited in damaged tissues, or
+Dystrophic – occurs when calcium levels in the blood are normal, but calcium salts are deposited in damaged tissues.

 What causes these conditions?

 The cause of calcinosis circumscripta is unknown, but there seems to be a genetic or hereditary component.
-It typically affects large breed dogs, especially German Shepherds, and often appears in young dogs (younger than two years of age).
+It typically affects large breed dogs, especially German Shepherds, and often appears in young dogs (under two years of age).

-Dystrophic calcinosis cutis typically occurs as a result of physical injury to tissues or reactions to injections and other foreign materials that tissues may be exposed to.
+Dystrophic calcinosis cutis typically occurs because of bodily injury or reactions to injections and other foreign materials to which tissues may be exposed.

 In dogs, the most common cause of metastatic calcinosis cutis is the overproduction of corticosteroids, a type of hormone produced by the adrenal glands.
-Hyperadrenocorticism (a condition of excessive corticosteroids) can occur as a result of overgrowth of the adrenal glands, cancer of the adrenal glands, and cancer of the pituitary gland – the gland that controls the adrenal glands.
-A less common cause of metastatic calcinosis cutis in dogs is corticosteroid (‘steroid’) treatment for extended periods of time (e.g., for allergies).
+Hyperadrenocorticism (a condition of excessive corticosteroids) can occur because of overgrowth of the adrenal glands, cancer of the adrenal glands, and cancer of the pituitary gland.
+This gland controls the adrenal glands.
+A less common cause of metastatic calcinosis cutis in dogs is corticosteroid treatment for extended periods of time (e.g., for allergies).
 Some dogs are more susceptible to the effects of steroids than others.

 Puppies may occasionally develop calcium deposits during serious illness, but these deposits are temporary and tend to disappear spontaneously as the puppies get better.

-What are the clinical signs that my pet has one of these conditions?
+What are the clinical signs of these conditions?